Ros Altmann, Baroness Altmann: Annuities reform

 The UK budget of March 2014 addressed many of the criticisms, and journalist Rebecca Burn-Callander discussing her CBE award highlighted her contribution to avoiding exploitation of annuities.

 Views on coalition pension reforms

 Altmann has criticised changes to inflation protection of state pensions.
-In 2010 the government changed the basis from retail prices index (RPI) to the historically lower Consumer Prices Index (CPI) but introduced the "triple lock guarantee".
+In 2010 the government changed the basis from the Retail Price Index (RPI) to the historically lower Consumer Prices Index (CPI) but introduced the "triple lock guarantee".
 This fixes the annual state pension increase effective each April as the higher of the increase in price inflation, earnings growth or 2.5%.
 Price inflation is measured by annual Consumer Price Inflation (CPI), earnings growth by the Average Earnings index.
 Both as measured to September of the previous year.
 This resulted in a 2.7% increase for 2014, but Altmann pointed out that the RPI had risen by around 3%, so the old measure would have been more beneficial.
-She successfully campaigned for change to the planned extra increases in women's state pension age, resulting in a reduction in a six-month the maximum rise.
-More recently, however, she has been broadly supportive of the reforms to end mass means-testing of pensioners and the single tier state pension, albeit expressing reservations about leaving out existing pensioners, the impact on the lowest earners and the removal of inflation-linking for GMPs.
-She has been particularly supportive of the reforms for increased freedom and flexibility in Defined Contribution pensions.